krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 <span class="caption">Thorns on the branches of a succulent from Didireaceae family</span>

 Apart from mechanical protection, some succulents employ poisonous chemicals to scare off the herbivores.
-Plants of the spurge (_Euphorbia_) family often contain so-called "wolf's milk" - white sap released upon damage.
+Plants of the spurge family (_Euphorbia_) often contain so-called "wolf's milk" - white sap released upon damage.
 Thanks to that only a handful of animals are able to threaten it.

-Last strategy is keeping the edible, resource-rich parts of the tree out of the herbivores' range.
-Since some succulents grow over 10 meters high (ex: baobab), most of the land dwellers can not reach the leaves and fruit on the top.
+The final strategy is to keep the edible, resource-rich parts of the tree out of the herbivores' reach.
+Since some succulents grow over 10 meters high (ex: baobab), most of the land dwellers cannot reach the leaves and fruit on the top.

 ## Growth Patterns